Ank-22/Dogs-Cats-Img-Classification/README.md

 ### INFO

-This is to try on basic image-classification using ANN-(Artificial Neural Network) or CNN-(Convolutional Neural Network) for classifying cats and dogs.
+This is to try on basic image-classification using Tansfer Learning and CNN-(Convolutional Neural Network) for classifying cats and dogs.
 The dataset is taken from [Microsoft cat & dog dataset](https://www.microsoft.com/en-us/download/details.aspx?id=54765)

 ### Approch